 Between 2009 and 2018, Ecotourism Ireland trained and certified Irish tourism businesses of all shapes and sizes.

-In 2019, Rob Rankin, founder and owner of Vagabond Tours, took over the reins.
+In 2019, Rob Rankin, founder and owner of Vagabond Tours, took over the reins and became owner of Ecotourism Ireland.
 He rebranded as Sustainable Travel Ireland to clearer reflect the organisation, its mission and its relevance to Ireland’s tourism industry.